/

 Frequently Asked Questions

-According to EPA data, the average American generates about 4.9 pounds of waste per day, or approximately 1,789 pounds per year.
-Of this, about 32% is recycled or composted, 12% is burned for energy, and 50% goes to landfills.
+According to EPA Facts & Figures, the average American generates about 4.9 pounds of municipal solid waste per day, or roughly 1,790 pounds (811 kg) per year.
+About a third is recycled or composted; the rest is landfilled or combusted.
+This calculator compares your per-person total to that benchmark.

 CalculateYogi